Camera Properties

 Orthographic scale

-Section titled “Orthographic scale”Orthographic Camera has no concept of depth and distance from the scene.
-A zoom-like effect can be achieved by adjusting the Orthographic Scale, but this setting is independent from Zoom in the equivalent Perspective Camera.
+Section titled “Orthographic scale”Orthographic cameras have no concept of depth and distance from the scene.
+A zoom-like effect can be achieved by adjusting the Orthographic scale, but this setting is independent from zoom in the equivalent perspective camera.

 Near & Far clipping plane